 - the dog’s owner was negligent in controlling the dog or preventing the bite from occurring, and that negligence caused the plaintiff’s injuries.

 For instance, suppose you are walking your dog around the block, and a neighbor’s dog bites you.
 To recover damages under Texas law, you will have to show either that your neighbor knew his dog was aggressive or a “biter”, or you will have to explain that the neighbor’s negligence in failing to restrain or watch the dog led to the bite.

 A dog owner in Texas typically has two defenses against a dog bite claim: lack of knowledge and trespassing.

 Because Texas dog bite law requires that an owner knows a dog has bitten before or has shown aggressive tendencies, an owner may not be liable for a dog bite if the owner can prove he or she did not know of the dog’s propensities, and that the owner did not otherwise act negligently.

 For instance, if a previously calm and friendly dog suddenly bites a passing pedestrian, the owner may be able to escape liability by showing the dog had not shown signs of being aggressive before, and that walking the dog on the leash amounted to reasonable care.

 Texas’s dog bite laws also do not apply to trespassers.
 If a person is bitten while unlawfully on the private property of another, the dog’s owner may not be liable for the bite.

-Have you or a loved one been injured by a dog bite?
+Has a dog bite injured you or a loved one?
 The lawyers at Chalaki Law, P.C., can provide you with the type of high-quality legal representation you need to ensure that you recover all of the compensation to which you are entitled.

 Free Consultation: Dallas Dog Bite Lawyer In Texas